 6. Failed drug screening

 If any particular job profile requires a job test, then a failed drug test can show up as a red flag.
 Addiction Center, 2021 data has revealed that more than 21 million Americans have some form of addiction, but only 10% get help.
 This means that the ones that do not get help can have unmanaged addiction issues.
 Before you onboard an employee, it is better to know their drug history.
 It will help you understand how dependable the person is as a human and employee.
+Living healthily has its benefits, and can help one avoid health issues or brain damage.

 7. Dishonest educational qualifications